CalebStephen18/Nuriel/README.md

-# nuriel

-A JupyterLab extension.
+# Nuriel - A JupyterLab extension for code optimization and summarization

 ## Requirements